 Transfer of Credits

-A student may transfer no more than 45 credits from another graduate school for the M.Div. degree and 6 credits for the M.A. degree.
-Only after the Dean has reviewed the official transcripts can an assessment be made.
+A student may transfer no more than 45 credits from another graduate school for the M.Div. degree and no more than 6 credits for the M.A. or M.T.S degrees.
+In evaluating the transfer of credits, the unique mission of the PFIC, centered as it is on the theological tradition of St. Thomas Aquinas, is considered normative (cf. Catalog, 7-8).

 Standard Publicized Degree Requirements